Perspective Tracking in Preschoolers

 About the study

-Perspective Tracking in Preschoolers began in January 2021 and runs until June 2023.
+Perspective Tracking in Preschoolers began in January 2021 and runs until the end of 2024.

 The study is supported by The European Research Council (ERC).